-- The Recommendation for Doctor of Philosophy Candidacy Status form, the Doctoral Program website http://nursing.wayne.edu, is prepared by the student and approved by the Director of the PhD Program. - A current transcript must be attached to the form to verify completion of course work requirements.
+- The Recommendation for Doctor of Philosophy Candidacy Status form from here: https://nursing.wayne.edu/current/resources.php, is prepared by the student and approved by the Director of the PhD Program. - A current transcript must be attached to the form to verify completion of course work requirements.